--•- Sumitomo Electric Group --- SWS
+--- Sumitomo Electric Group ---- SWS

-(Note) The lost time injuries frequency rate for employees in Japan in the Sumitomo Electric Group covers Sumitomo Electric and its 41 affiliates in Japan (excluding SWS and the other listed companies), and the frequency rate in SWS covers SWS.
+(Note) The lost time injuries frequency rate for employees in Japan in the Sumitomo Electric Group covers Sumitomo Electric and its 41 affiliates in Japan (excluding SWS and the cluding SWS and the other listed companies), and the frequency rate in SWS covers SWS.

-\S-T-O-P Accident Campaign: This slogan represents basic rules to be followed while walking, S: Do not take a short cut and watch your step; T: Do not text or talk on the phone while walking; O: Hold gn to the handrails when using stairs; and P: Do not gut your hands in your gocket while walking
+\S-T-O-P Accident Campaign: This slogan represents basic rules to be followed while walking.
+S: Do not take a short cut and watch your step; T: Do not text or tak on the phone while walking; O: Hold on to the handrails when using stairs; and P: Do not out your hands in your gocket while walking